-NYIT must document a student's withdrawal date and the date of determination that the student withdrew.
-The documents will be kept in the student's academic file in the Office of the Registrar.
+NYIT must document a student's withdrawal date and the date of determination that the student withdraw.
+The documents will be kept in the student's academic file in the Office of the Registrar and the Office of Financial Aid in the case of an Official Withdrawal.
+Unofficial withdrawal dates are monitored within the Office of the Registrar.
 The Title IV funds calculation and other accompanying documentation will be secured in the Office of Financial Aid.